vorpal56/league-theory-crafter/README.md

 python -m items|runes|champions
 ```

+### Full Modifiers Table for Champions

+Read the full table of applicable modifiers for each champion at [CALCULATIONS.md](CALCULATIONS.md)

 ### Key Takeaways for Preason 2021 and Season 11
-The item system is getting a complete revamp in October/November 2021.
-As such, we'll need to adjust the `Item` model according to the way that new item data is presented.
+The item system is getting a complete revamp in November 2021.
+PBE item changes will come out in about 2-3 weeks (as of September 20, 2020).
+As such, adjustment to the `Item` model is required according to the way that new item data is presented.
 Currently, all items include all item base stats, but only a few item passives calculations are included eg. Stinger, Fiendish Codex, Nashor's Tooth, Kindlegem, and a few others.

 **Design structure for the new item system**
 1. Look at the new structure of items and create a model of the new items in the system for calculation purposes.
 This must be made in according with the `Champion` model since all services depend on the same structure
 2. Use Meraki CDN to get the new item data.
-This can potentially take a long time, so alternatively, we'll have to use DDragon for the time being
+This can potentially take a long time, so alternatively, DDragon will have to be used for the time being
 3. Interpret the data and allocate its relevant stats to the new `Item` model
 4. Update `services/items.service.ts` according to the model and data changes